hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 # Genomic annotations

 The analysis of next-generation sequencing results requires associating genes, transcripts, proteins, etc. with functional or regulatory information.
 To perform functional analysis on gene lists, we often need to obtain gene identifiers that are compatible with the tools we wish to use and this is not always trivial.
-Here, we discuss ways in which you can obtain gene annotation information and some of advantages and disadvantages of each method.
+Here, we discuss **ways in which you can obtain gene annotation information and some of the advantages and disadvantages of each method**.

-## Genome builds

-When a new genome build is acquired, the names and/or coordinate location of genomic features (gene, transcript, exon, etc.) may change.
-Therefore, the annotations regarding genome features (gene, transcript, exon, etc.) is genome-build specific  and we need to make sure that our annotations are obtained from the appropriate resource.
-You should know which **build of the genome** was used to generate your gene list and make sure you use the **same build for the annotations** during functional analysis.

-For example, if we used the GRCh38 build of the human genome to quantify gene expression used for differential expression analysis, then we should use the **same GRCh38 build** of the genome to convert between gene IDs and to identify annotations for each of the genes.

 ## Databases

-To access the processes, pathways, etc. for which a gene is involved, requires extracting the information from the necessary database where the information is stored.
-The database you query will depend on the information desired for annotations.
+We retrieve information on the processes, pathways, etc. (for which a gene is involved in) from the necessary database where the information is stored.
+The database you choose will be dependent on what type of information you are trying to obtain.
 Examples of databases that are often queried, include:

 **General databases**